-Now, therefore:
+25 Now, therefore:

-Be it enacted by the Legislature of the State of Kansas:
+26 Be it enacted by the Legislature of the State of Kansas:

-Section 1. (a) Sections 1 through 7, and amendments thereto, shall be known and may be cited as the Kansas blueprint for literacy.
+27 Section 1. (a) Sections 1 through 7, and amendments thereto, shall be 28 known and may be cited as the Kansas blueprint for literacy.

-- (b) As used in sections 1 through 7, and amendments thereto: - 30 (1) "In-service" means a licensed individual who is employed by a school district or accredited nonpublic school as a teacher. - (2) "Postsecondary educational institution" means: - 33 (A) A state educational institution as defined in K.S.A.
-76-711, and 34 amendments thereto; - (B) a municipal university; and
+(b) Each provision of sections 1 through 7, and amendments thereto, that requires the expenditure of moneys shall be subject to legislative appropriations therefor.

-Proposed Amendments to
+(c) As used in sections 1 through 7, and amendments thereto:

-House Bill No. 2839
+(1) "In-service" means a licensed individual who is employed by aschool district or accredited nonpublic school as a teacher.

-House Committee on Education
+(2) "Postsecondary educational institution" means:

-"KOMA and KORA Requirements"
+1 (A) A state educational institution as defined in K.S.A.
+76-711, and 2 amendments thereto;

-Prepared by: Jason Long Office of Revisor of Statutes
+(B) a municipal university; and

-(C) any not-for-profit institution of postsecondary education that has its main campus or principal place of operation in Kansas, is operated independently and not controlled or administered by a state agency or subdivision of this state, maintains open enrollment and is accredited by a nationally recognized accrediting agency for higher education in the United States.
+4 (C) any not-for-profit institution of postsecondary education that has 5 its main campus or principal place of operation in Kansas, is operated 6 independently and not controlled or administered by a state agency or 7 subdivision of this state, maintains open enrollment and is accredited by a 8 nationally recognized accrediting agency for higher education in the 9 United States.